In this graduate entry version of our law degree:

 You'll have the opportunity to attend a degree ceremony.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 To study this qualification, you need to have completed a bachelor degree (ordinary or honours), a masters degree, or a PhD, from a recognised UK or overseas university.
 If you meet this entry requirement, please complete the Bachelor of Laws (Honours) graduate entry application form.
-The next start date will be October 2020 and we will need your complete application by 13 August 2020.
-Applications received after this date are highly unlikely to be processed in time for an October 2020 start.
+The next start date will be October 2021 and we will need your complete application by 12 August 2021.
+Applications received after this date will not be processed in time for an October 2021 start.